boxgrinder/boxgrinder.org/blog/2011-02-09-boxgrinder-build-0-8-0-released-finally.md

 tags: [ boxgrinder_build, fedora ]
 ---

+> Update: With BoxGrinder 0.9.x the invocation has been changed, please refer to current [usage instructions](/tutorials/boxgrinder-build-usage-instructions/).

 I'm
 really happy to announce immediate availability of **BoxGrinder Build 0.8.0**!
 This is the next major release with